-DEQ Option and Designated Uses: The permittee has chosen option 2 of the coal bed methane permitting options.
-Under this permitting option, the produced water is immediately discharged to a class 2 or class 3 receiving stream which is eventually tributary to a class 2AB perennial water of the state.
-The permit establishes effluent limits for the end of pipe, which are protective of all the designated uses defined in Wyoming Water Quality Rules and Regulations, Chapter 1.
-This may include drinking water, game and non-game fish, fish consumption, aquatic life other than fish, recreation, agriculture, wildlife, industry and scenic value.
+The permittee has chosen option 2 of the coal bed methane permitting options.
+Under permitting option 2, the produced water is immediately discharged to a class 2 or class 3 receiving stream which is eventually tributary to a class 2AB perennial water of the state.
+The permit establishes effluent limits for the end of pipe, which are protective of all the designated uses defined in Chapter 1 of Wyoming Water Quality Rules and Regulations.
+This may include drinking water, game and non-game fish, fish consumption, recreation, agriculture, wildlife, industry and scenic value.